shuyuan-liu/iac_lab_4_group_34/RISC-V-update-target.md

 2. Output update: ImmSrc: 1:0, ALUControl 2:0,    New Output:MemWrite to data memory,    ResultSrc to decide a multiplexer after data memory.
 3. alu concrol bit extends to 3 bit. func3   100     xor
 4. Control unit do not accept bit 31.
 Judge in sign extend.
+5. The F1 tesing program has instructions: addi, slli, srli, bne, beq, jal, jalr, xori, andi, and, or.
+They are generally in 4 types: I, R, B, J.